-Tender veggies and a creamy cashew sauce make this dish of Jaipur Vegetables irresistible!
+Tender potatoes, cauliflower, green beans, peas, carrots, tomatoes, onion and a creamy cashew sauce make this Jaipur Vegetables recipe irresistible!

 As I mentioned in the winter vegetable ramen post, I went through a bit of an Asian and Indian food kick prior to leaving for my big trip this year.